-A friend asked me this recently, figuring I’d be an expert since I’ve worked here for a few years now.
-While I see kids and their families in action here all the time, I’d never experienced the Getty with them first-hand.
+A friend recently asked me for some tips on visiting the Getty with kids, figuring I’d be an expert since I’ve worked here for a few years now.
+While I see kids and their families in action here all the time, I’d never experienced the Getty Center with them first-hand.
 So I asked some real experts—my colleagues with young children—and their collective advice was both imaginative and practical.

 I see it every day when I ride the tram with schoolchildren—they love the view of the 405, the houses on the hills, and the tall buildings in Westwood and beyond.
 And if they look hard enough and have luck on their side, they might even see a deer or two hiding among the trees.

 This is a great way to burn off excess energy, as well as a good place to chill out and enjoy some quiet time.
-Pack a lunch or buy a box lunch at the cafe and enjoy a picnic on the green while the kids romp and enjoy the outdoors.
+Pack a lunch or pick up some sandwiches at the cafe and enjoy a picnic on the green while the kids romp and enjoy the outdoors.

 Yes, the giant bug!
 (Also known as Specimen (After Dürer) by John Baldessari.)
 It’s located right outside the Museum Lecture Hall; ask a friendly volunteer in a blue vest for directions.

 While the Getty’s galleries make for fun, there’s just as much to explore around the site.
-Take breaks in between your gallery explorations to enjoy the fountains, views, the garden’s zigzag path, or grab a snack at one of our cafes or coffee carts, which all have outdoor seating.
+Take breaks in between your gallery explorations to enjoy the views and the garden’s zigzag path, or grab a snack at one of our cafes or coffee carts, which all have outdoor seating.

 Make the paintings galleries extra entertaining by making your own scavenger hunt.
 Have kids look for pretty dresses, men in armor, flowers, monsters, etc. Or keep count of all the dogs or cats or horses you can find in all the paintings.
 Which animal had better PR and appears in more paintings?
 Celebrate a successful hunt with a cookie in the garden.